Alton, Texas bus crash: Aftermath

+As of 2019 the caliche pit is still open.

 Media depiction and documentation

 The 1991 novel The Sweet Hereafter received inspiration from the Alton bus crash; it was adapted into the 1997 film of the same name.

 The city government of Alamo has possession of a boat that was a part of the rescue operations; it was making arrangements to place this boat in a museum.

+There is a book called The Alton Bus Crash by Juan P. Carmona, released in 2019.
+There was a documentary about the incident, and a corrido was also written about the incident.